isi95010/DrallionMacOS/docs/README.md

 >~~Sadly, the Elan touchpad does not work in I2C mode in MacOS and this may never change.
 Luckily, the hardware supports emulating the touchpad as a PS2 mouse (with VoodooPS2Mouse.kext).
 Only one ACPI rename patch is required to enable PS2 emulation, and another rename + SSDT hotpatch to "enable" the PS2M device in ACPI.
 PS2 mode limits the touchpad to single finger input and click/tap.
 IE, no scrolling using 2 fingers or right-clicking with two-finger taps.
 You can right click by clicking or tapping on the bottom right side.
 Having such limited gestures in PS2 mode is not too bad if you have a Drallion with a compatible touchscreen, like the WCOM48E2.
 You can use multi-finger gestures with the touchscreen.
 Fortunately, the touchpad will still work in I2C mode in Windows and Linux because PS2 emulation mode in MacOS is achieved with hotpaching using OpenCore.
 Keep in mind that if you use other OSes, you may need to fully shutdown before restarting in MacOS (IE, cold boot) to reactivate PS2 mode.~~

 - Elan Touchpad in I2C mode
 	- Works with VoodooI2C release + VoodooI2CElan with the commit [#42d8f31](https://github.com/VoodooI2C/VoodooI2CELAN/commit/42d8f31aa964be557efbfbc9f8ffca4f436558a4).
 Credit to 1revenger1 for identifying the problem.
+	  - Until the VoodooI2C org releases the next version with the commit applied, you must build the kext yourself.
+Setting up the [build environment for VoodooI2C](https://voodooi2c.github.io/#Build%20Environment/Build%20Environment) seems a lot easier in Catalina, but the actual [fix]((https://github.com/VoodooI2C/VoodooI2CELAN/commit/42d8f31aa964be557efbfbc9f8ffca4f436558a4)) is easy to apply and then build the kext with.
 	- GPIO interrupt mode can be achieved using my SSDT or making your own (pin 0x23)

 ### Kexts